WHAT EVER HAPPENED TO . . .

 "Life's been good to me so far."

-Ben Fong-Torres lives in San Francisco with Dianne, his wife of 30-plus years, where he continues to juggle writing, editing and broadcast work.
+Ben Fong-Torres lives in San Francisco with Dianne, his wife of 35-plus years, and continues to juggle writing, editing and broadcast work.
 He free-lances for magazines ranging from Parade to Paste.
-For the past 12 years, he's co-anchored KTVU's broadcast of the Chinese New Year Parade, and won a couple of Emmys for his troubles.
-He's written a short stack of books, including the Gram Parsons bio, “Hickory Wind,” "The Hits Just Keep on Coming: The History of Top 40 Radio,” two compilations of his pieces from Rolling Stone (“Not Fade Away” and "Becoming Almost Famous”), and "The Doors By The Doors."
-He is working on a book about Quincy Jones.
+For the past 17 years, he's co-anchored KTVU's broadcast of the Chinese New Year Parade, and won three Emmys for his troubles.
+He's written a stack of books, including the Gram Parsons bio, “Hickory Wind,” "The Hits Just Keep on Coming: The History of Top 40 Radio,” two compilations of his pieces from Rolling Stone (“Not Fade Away” and "Becoming Almost Famous”), and "The Doors By The Doors."
+His next book is about Little Feat.

 Rick Gardner still lives in the Bay Area.
 He recounts, "After KSAN I sold at KSFX (4 years) and KOME (9 years).
 (Why do all my station stops leave the earth?)
 I then worked at Arbitron in SF (7 years) and now am with The Media Audit ( 9 years) which puts me in contact with all kinds of media beyond Radio.
 My best recollection of the old days was learning the ropes of selling from Travis T...
 As we rode around in his van for a few days, Chandler pointed out that everyone is on a scam, wisdom true to this day.
 I also remember the prophetic words of Jeff Nemorovsky.
 You know, he IS the grandfather of MTV.
 He let us know it was coming years ago."